-As a Qualified Dog Training Instructor I teach you the techniques so you can work with your dog to achieve the goals.
+As a Qualified Dog Trainer in Wimborne I teach you the techniques so you can work with your dog to achieve the goals.

-My name is Gary Cole, MGoDT (MT) and I run Muttley Solutions.
+My name is Gary Cole, MGoDT (MT).
+I am a qualified dog trainer in Wimborne and I run Muttley Solutions.
 It was created to provide a one to one dog and puppy training service in Dorset which focuses on the owner rather than the dog!!

 The philosophy of the business is to provide a service which is tailored to the specific dog and owner, rather than a group class setting.